 Tool #4: If you have a business page, use that call to action button in the banner to point visitors where you want them.
 Your website address should already be clickable within your bio, so use the call to action to point people to your email sign up or direct them to a landing page on your website with more information about your newest book or a course you offer.

 There are limited options of wording to put on the button itself, but with some creative editing of the cover image using Canva, you could offer the first chapters or a prequel novella for free and then have an arrow pointing to the button that simply says “Sign up.”
-It may take some trial and error to create an image, upload to Facebook, then edit and repeat until it looks right on multiple devices (computers, tablets, and phones), but the effort will pay off by turning the header of your page into a static ad.
+It may take some trial and error to create an image, upload to Facebook, then edit and repeat until it looks right on multiple devices (computers, tablets like that drawing tablet, and phones), but the effort will pay off by turning the header of your page into a static ad.

 Tool #5: If you must, pay to play.
 For just a few dollars a day, you can use targeted ads to reach more of an audience.
 If you have an existing post that has attracted a lot of interaction, consider “boosting” it to a larger audience and add more fans of your page in the process.
 Or you can truly create an advertisement to announce a pre-release special or giveaway.
 The targeting aspect allows you to show the information to all of the people who already like your page, to their friends, or even a segment of book-buying women who also like musicals.
 Either way, you will establish both a budget and a time frame for the promotion in addition to selecting the specific audience.
 Using the ad manager, you can then see how many people saw your boosted post or ad, plus how many clicked through to take action.
 This allows you to test two different styles of posts or the same post with different target audiences.